10 Trips

 See below for our guide on various travel links within the United Kingdom, Europe, North America and Australia/New Zealand:

-While solo travellers are very welcome on our small group trips, the minimum number for our self-guided and self-drive trips, is 2 people for reasons of safety.
+While solo travellers are very welcome on our small group trips, the minimum number for our self guided and self drive trips is two people for reasons of safety.

 Read more FAQs on both guided and self-guided trips.